 10. The Ultimate Carpet Odor-Eliminator

-Tried the hack above but the odor is still present?
+Tried the hack above, but the odor is still present?
 You’ll need something a little stronger to deodorize your carpet.

 Add about 10 drops of essential oil and give it a good stir — if there’s a lid, close it tightly and shake.
 Choose an essential oil with a pleasant scent for everyone, including pets.
-Grapefruit is a popular choice since it gives the carpet a fresh citrus smell and doesn’t bother animals.
+Lavender is a popular choice since it gives the carpet a fresh citrus smell and doesn’t bother animals.

 Apply the mixture the same way as we did in the hack above.
-Finally, allow it to sit for a couple of hours or overnight and then vacuum thoroughly to remove the powder.
+Finally, allow it to sit for a couple of hours or overnight, and then vacuum thoroughly to remove the powder.

 11. DIY Deep Cleaner